 - Local Storage: Best for simple, temporary, or non-sensitive text storage

-- IndexedDB: Ideal for complex applications with large datasets
+- IndexedDB: Perfect for complex applications with large datasets

-- Server Storage: Recommended for sensitive data requiring backup and synchronization
+- Server Storage: Best for sensitive data requiring backup and synchronization

 - Hybrid Approach: Optimal for applications requiring both offline access and data synchronization